Shimmering Images: A Handy Little Guide to Writing Memoir

 Library Journal found Shimmering Images “hard to put down.”

-Here’s what they had to say their review:
+Here’s more of what they had to say:

 Endorsements for Shimmering Images: